Skyrat-SS13/Skyrat-tg/modular_tannhauser/readme.md

-Basically follow skyrat directions but Relabel toi Rogue Life instead
+Basically follow skyrat directions but Relabel to Tannhauser-Gate or Sea of Lost Souls as apropriate instead

 # The modularization handbook - Skyrat style, v0.1